 The Source Protection Plan contains the policies and programs that will be needed to reduce the risk posed by the identified activities.
 The Lake Erie Region Source Protection Committee and source protection staff are working closely with municipalities to identify the best collection of policies and programs to protect drinking water sources.

-The Proposed Source Protection Plan for the Long Point Region watershed is now awaiting approval of the Ministry of Environment.
+The Long Point Region Source Protection Plan was approved by the Ministry of Environment and came into effect on July 1, 2016.
+Staff will be screening development applications to ensure compliance with the Source Protection Plan policies.
+Amendments to the Norfolk County Official Plan and Norfolk County Zoning By-law 1-Z-2014 are required.
 The entire Plan and further information is available from the Lake Erie Region Source Protection Committee at www.sourcewater.ca.
 Printed copies are available at the Langton, Delhi and Simcoe County Administration offices.

 Norfolk County Mapping